 How to make faux fur pom poms is flying all over the internet.
-Their design is no trade secret, but I wanted to be sure and offer my loyal followers a video of my process for making faux fur pom poms.
+Their design is no trade secret, but I wanted to be sure and offer my loyal followers a video of my process for how to make DIY faux fur pom poms.

-It’s very basic, but once you know how to make them, you can make pom poms in a millions colors to embellish any project you can imagine.
+It’s very basic, but once you know how to make them, you can make pom poms in a million colors to embellish any project you can imagine.

 These are great on the Foothills Slouchy Hat pattern.

 Faux fur with a long pile.
 Make sure the hair is long and fluffy.

 I start with a piece of faux fur.
 You can usually find a great deal on faux fur at Jo-Ann Fabric.
 It often goes on sale, and if you are lucky, you can even find it as a remnant and get another 50% off.